platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 ---

 Platform.sh supports both MariaDB and Oracle MySQL to manage your relational databases.
-Their infrastructure setup is is nearly identical, though they differ in some features.
+Their infrastructure setup is nearly identical, though they differ in some features.
 See the [MariaDB documentation](https://mariadb.org/learn/) or [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/) for more information.